 September 27, 1950

-The Third Maccabiah Games open in the 50,000 seat stadium in Ramat Gan.
-The games were originally scheduled to be held in 1938 but were cancelled, mostly due to British concerns that that the games would create large scale illegal immigration, especially in light of the spread of Naziism in Germany and Europe.
+The Third Maccabiah Games, considered the Jewish Olympics, open in the 50,000-seat stadium in Ramat Gan.
+The games were originally scheduled to be held in 1938, but the British government cancelled them, mostly over concerns that the games would provide cover for large-scale illegal Jewish immigration amid the rising threat of German Nazis in Europe.